Fanchengyan/data-downloader/README.md

 ## Introduction

-`data_downloader` is a very convenient and powerful data download package for retrieving files using HTTP/HTTPS.
+`DataDownloader` is a very convenient and powerful data download package for retrieving files using HTTP/HTTPS.
 It current includes download model `downloader` and url parsing model `parse_urls`.
 As `httpx` was used which provided a method to access website with synchronous and asynchronous way, you can download multiple files at the same time.

 ## Highlight Features

-data_downloader has several features to make retrieving files easy, including:
+DataDownloader has several features to make retrieving files easy, including:

 * **Resumable**: You can resume aborted downloads automatically when you re-execute the code if website support resuming (status code is 216 or 416 when send a HEAD request to the server supplying a Range header)
 * **Asynchronous**: Can download multiple files at the same time when download a single file very slow.